troglobit/troglobit.github.io/_projects/inadyn.markdown

 Supported Providers
 -------------------

+The following is a list of *some* natively supported DDNS providers.
-The following DDNS providers are supported natively, other providers, like <http://twoDNS.de> for instance, can be supported using the generic DDNS plugin.
+Other providers, e.g. <http://twoDNS.de>, can be supported using the custom provider support.
 See the [README][], or `inadyn.conf(5)` found in the tarball, for configuration examples.

 * <http://www.dyndns.org>
 * <http://freedns.afraid.org>